 Delicious Pasta and Wine

 And your day out would not be complete without authentic Ligurian cuisine surrounded by the warm and generous-hearted Italian (whoops Seborgan) welcome and superb wines.
 In this ancient venue of Knights Templar try the simply delicious stuffed ravioli in a walnut cream sauce and roast rabbit served by two delightfully friendly sisters at Osteria del Coniglio.
-This is wild game country and you will find goat or wild boar on the menu in season.
+This is a wild game country and you will find a goat or wild boar on the menu in season.
 All for a price that may surprise you that there are still places in the world that provide very good value for your luigini — or euro if you prefer.
 For an absolutely breath-taking view, if you like to spend a little more, try the princely Ristorante Marcellino’s with panoramic views over the coast and mountains; signature fish and meat and of course, delicious pasta and wine, and yet more wonderful wine.

 Princes and Constitutional crises